iilegacyyii/Shellcrypt/README.md

 # Shellcrypt

-A quality of life tool to obfuscate a given shellcode file and output in a useful format for pasting directly into your source code.
+A single-file cross-platform quality of life tool to obfuscate a given shellcode file and output in a useful format for pasting directly into your source code.

 ![Screenshot of Shellcrypt encrypting shellcode](https://i.imgur.com/Ct6DOg2.png)